jegly/open-invention/README.md

 This invention proposal is released under **Creative Commons Attribution 4.0 International (CC BY 4.0)**.

-You are free to share, adapt, and build upon this work for any purpose, including commercial, provided you credit the original proposal.
+You are free to share, adapt, and build upon this work for any purpose, including commercial, provided you credit the original proposal. -Jesse Li-Yates

 ---